-The following is a general summary of certain disclosures included in this Draft Red Herring Prospectus and is neither exhaustive, nor purports to contain a summary of all the disclosures in this Draft Red Herring Prospectus or the Red Herring Prospectus or the Prospectus, when filed, or all details relevant to prospective investors.
-This summary should be read in conjunction with, and is qualified in its entirety by the more detailed information appearing elsewhere in this Draft Red Herring Prospectus, including "Risk Factors", "The Issue", "Capital Structure", "Objects of the Issue", "Industry Overview", "Our Business", "Our Promoters and Promoter Group", "Restated Financial Information", "Management's Discussion and Analysis of Financial Condition and Results of Operations", "Outstanding Litigations and Material Developments", "Issue Procedure" and "Main Provisions of The Articles Of Association" on pages 26, 56, 70, 82, 100, 114, 161, 167, 203, 211, 245 and 270, respectively.
+The following is a general summary of certain disclosures included in this Red Herring Prospectus and is neither exhaustive, nor purports to contain a summary of all the disclosures in this Red Herring Prospectus or the Prospectus, when filed, or all details relevant to prospective investors.
+This summary should be read in conjunction with, and is qualified in its entirety by the more detailed information appearing elsewhere in this Red Herring Prospectus, including "Risk Factors", "The Issue", "Capital Structure", "Objects of the Issue", "Industry Overview", "Our Business", "Our Promoters and Promoter Group", "Restated Financial Information", "Management's Discussion and Analysis of Financial Condition and Results of Operations", "Outstanding Litigations and Material Developments", "Issue Procedure" and "Main Provisions of The Articles Of Association" on pages 28, 58, 75, 87, 107, 123, 174, 180, 215, 223, 258 and 283 respectively.